 2003 Vincent G. Liff, a longtime Broadway casting director connected with such major Broadway hits as Cats, Miss Saigon, The Phantom of the Opera, and Les Misérables, dies after a six-year battle with a brain tumor.

 2005 Dodgers Costumes, the theatrical costume rental concern that operated under a variety of names during its 142-year history and owned more than half a million items, announces it is going out of business.
-The collection is subsequently purchased by Costume World Inc. of Deerfield Beach, Florida, and be relocated to that state.
+The collection is subsequently purchased by Costume World Inc. of Deerfield Beach, Florida, and relocated to that state.

 2006 Darren McGavin, who played a memorable collection of gruff, worldly-wise, and unmistakably American characters over a six-decade career on stage and film, including Starbuck in the original The Rainmaker, dies at age 83.